code49/.dotfiles/INSTALLATION.md

 ```
 Make sure that this is cloned to the path `~/.dotfiles`.
 From now on, I will assume this is your path.

+We now need to choose which of the two configurations we want to use:
+- `conceivably-a-shark`: A configuration assuming you have an intel CPU (for integrated graphics) and an nvidia gpu (i.e. a laptop)
+- `plausibly-a-shark`: A configuration assuming you only have an nvidia GPU (i.e. a tower)

 We can enter the directory (`cd .dotfiles`).
 There are a few things we need to change, for starters, we want to use the `hardware-configuration.nix` that was generated when we first installed nix, not the one that is currently included in the configuration we just downloaded.
-So, we can run `cp /etc/nixos/hardware-configuration.nix ./hardware-configuration.nix`.
+Therefore, given the hostname you chose above, we want to copy the file at `/etc/nixos/hardware-configuration.nix` to `.dotfiles/hosts/HOSTNAME/hardware-configuration.nix`.

 Additionally, if you picked encryption, if you look at your original generated `configuration.nix` (`vim /etc/nixos/configuration.nix`), you may see lines that look like:
 ```nix
   boot.initrd.luks.devices."luks-c63f4f2f-e6cc-4cbf-80d2-b734d6e08c7b".device = "/dev/disk/by-uuid/c63f4f2f-e6cc-4cbf-80d2-b734d6e08c7b";
 ```
-Copy all of these lines into your `~/.dotfiles/hardware-configruation.nix` file.
+Copy all of these lines into your `hardware-configruation.nix` file you just copied into your host directory.
 You can put them anywhere within the "body" of the script:
 ```nix
 { config, lib, pkgs, modulesPath, ... }: